noahehall/blockchain/blockchain.md

 - summary: there are no miners, instead validators (stakeholders) determine which block makes it onto the chain
   - bad delegates: users may not know which other nodes are good, and be unable to cast meaningful votes
-    - solution: some platforms release data about the honesty and functiir own coins as stake, like placing a bet
+    - solution: some platforms release data about the honesty and put up their own coins as stake, like placing a bet
   - if they validate a fraudulent transaction, they lose their stake as well as their rights to participate as a validator in the future
 - who uses it
-  - ethereum uses PoS (but use to be on PoW)
+  - ethereum uses PoS (but use to be use PoW)
   - DASH: pioneer of PoS: built from the core bitcoin platform with added features for privacy and Tx speed
     - PrivateSend: todo
     - InstantSend: todo